-If you’re a fan of barbecues, you’ve probably heard of the Hangi.
+If you’re a fan of barbecues, you’ve probably heard of the Hangi, but have some serious questions about its history and purpose.
 This traditional Māori cooking method has been around for centuries and is a staple of New Zealand’s indigenous culture.
 But what exactly is a Hangi?
 In this article, we’ll delve deep into the world of Hangi, discussing everything from its history and cultural significance to its preparation and modern-day adaptations.

 What is a Hangi?